Upcoming CAUCUS COUNCIL Meetings:

 The Winnetka Caucus Council, while maintaining a modest budget, operates exclusively from the generous donations of Winnetka residents – no tax dollars are spent!

 To honor the 100-Year Anniversary, we are asking residents to consider a gift of $100 (or any amount) to support this outstanding grassroots tradition that gives us all a voice in Village civic matters.
 To make an online donation, please go to our website homepage and click the Donate button in the bottom left hand corner.

 Or, send your check to: Winnetka Caucus Council,PO Box 311,Winnetka,Il60093.

 Thank you for your support!

 The 2015 Winnetka Caucus Council would like thank the following for their generous donations.
 Ben Armstrong, Lyle Banks.
-Dan and Maureen Connolly, Jim and Beth Fritz, Scott Myers, Mark Rapponotti and numerous anonymous donors.
+Elizabeth Cocciarelli, Jerry Conner, Dan and Maureen Connolly, Chuck and Jane Dowding, Jim and Beth Fritz, Steve and Joanne Hudson, Scott Myers, Philip Nielsen, Mike and Laurie Petersen, Mark Rapponotti, Jean Sampson and numerous anonymous donors.